-Consider a simplified equation in the early stages of the epidemic, and find suitable scales for the variables.
-The infection rate can be controlled by vaccines and other restrictions by the health authorities.
-Discuss the stationary solutions of the scaled equation in the light of the size of r.
+Consider a simplified equation in the early stages of the epidemic and find suitable scales for the variables.

 A more realistic model takes into account that those who have been cured will be immune, at least for some time after the illness.
 The following (scaled) mathematical model has been proposed for the number of sick, S(t), and immune, I(t), persons: